bbodine1/node-social-scraper/README.md

-# Social Follower Count Scrapper
+# Social Follower Count Scraper

 This is a node project that will scrape the follower count from Instagram and Twitter for specified accounts.